rickh94/lilypond-scripts/README.md

 tabbing in zsh.
 I use it in my prompt.
 Copied from a zsh mailing list archive.
 Originally by Daniel Friesel, see header for details.

-`part_template` **IN PROGRESS** - Create lilypond part notes files based on a template.tmp file in same directory, then deletes template.tmp.
+`part_template` - Create lilypond part notes files based on a template.tmp file in same directory.